OussamaZiat/Tax-Rate-Classification/README.md

 ##### **Model Construction:**

 - Upon successful completion of the data extraction, you then proceed to run the `model.ipynb` notebook.
-This action facilitates

 **Remember** to ensure that all *prerequisites* are fulfilled before running these notebooks.
 # PLAN